-The views expressed herein are those of the authors and do not purport to reflect the position of the United States Military Academy, the Department of the Army, or the Department of Defense.
+The authors would like to express their appreciation to the staffs and faculties at NMAA and JNTUK for their gracious hospitality and support of the programs at their institutions.
+The views expressed herein are those of the authors and do not purport to reflect the position of the United States Military Academy or Rowan University.